jakartasipirok/convex-hull-with-divide-and-conquer/README.md

 ## HOW TO USE
 - clone src
 - run main1.ipynb
-- default data is desired, change the data if desired
+- default data is provided, change the data if desired